ashokgit/VideoResizer/README.md

 - **Crop**: Maintains video quality but may lose some content
 - **Pad**: Adds letterbox/pillarbox bars to maintain full content
+  - **🌫️ Blurred Background**: NEW!
+Use a blurred version of your video as background instead of solid color for a cinematic effect
 - **Stretch**: Fits entire video but may cause distortion

+**Note:** The blurred background feature only works when converting between different aspect ratios that require padding (letterboxing/pillarboxing).

 ### Quality Presets